mco9734/Connect2Me/README.md

 # MeetandHack2022
 Repository for M&amp;T Bank RIT Meet and Hack 2022
+## Connect2Me
+Connect2Me is a web-based randomized messaging application, where you are paired with another random user and given an ice-breaker question.
+This encourages both users to have a long-form conversation, and possibly become friends.
+## How we built it
+Web application utilizing a Flask server, sqlite database, bulma, and jinja frontend.

 # Development
 To run the application, you must have the latest version of Python 3 and virtualenv installed.
 Once you have those installed, create a new virtualenv and install the Python dependencies: